danthedeckie/streetsign/README.md

 with a simpler basis.
 This project was originally written for Teenstreet 2013 in Germany (http://www.teenstreet.de).

-Although this has been used at a large conference, it's still very much work in progress, so if you do use it, expect changes in the future, and some features missing.
+Although this has been used at large conferences, it's been developed in a "quick hack" way, and then with incremental fixes and features added.
+It could really do with a full re-write, but actually does surprisingly well for what it is.

 There is a full documentation in progress at [streetsign.readthedocs.org](http://streetsign.readthedocs.org/en/latest/)